The Girl on the Bridge (1951 film)

-The Girl on the Bridge is a 1951 American film noir crime film cowritten and directed by Hugo Haas.
-It stars Haas, Beverly Michaels and Robert Dane.
+The Girl on the Bridge is a 1951 American crime film noir cowritten and directed by Hugo Haas and starring Haas, Beverly Michaels and Robert Dane.
 The film's sets were designed by the art director Vin Taylor.

 Plot

-In an unnamed American town, David Toman, a middle-aged watchmaker, who lost his family in the Holocaust, sees Clara, a beautiful young blonde woman, on a bridge and dissuades her from committing suicide.
-She is a single mother struggling to look after her young baby.
-He asks her to become his housekeeper and she moves in with her baby.
-Soon, they marry and she becomes pregnant.
+David Toman, a middle-aged watchmaker who lost his family in the Holocaust, sees Clara, a beautiful young blonde woman, on a bridge and dissuades her from committing suicide.
+She is a single mother struggling to care for her baby.
+He asks her to become his housekeeper and she moves into his house with her baby.
+David and Clara marry and she becomes pregnant.

-Mario, the father of her first baby, who deserted her while she was pregnant to him, returns, intending to ask for money, but then changes his mind rather than ruin her chance of a happy life.
-His underworld associates are more hard-hearted, and one of them, Olson, goes to David and asks for $5000, supposedly so their musical group can go to Mexico City and make a career there.
-David strikes him with a heavy candlestick, accidentally killing him.
+Mario, the father of Clara's first baby who deserted her while she was pregnant, returns, intending to ask for money, but changes his mind rather than ruin her chance of a happy life.
+His underworld associate Harry Olson demands $5,000 so that their musical group can travel to Mexico City and make a career there.
+David strikes Olson with a heavy candlestick, accidentally killing him.
 Panicking, David disposes of the body in the sea.

 Mario, who had been seen arguing with Olson, is charged with his murder.

-David is wracked with guilt, but cannot bring himself to go to the authorities; if only Mario is acquitted, David thinks his troubles will be over.
-But when Mario is acquitted, David feels just as guilty, and kills himself.
-Mario returns again to Clara, this time seeking her forgiveness, and offers to marry her and be the father to both her children.
+David is wracked with guilt but will not notify the authorities.
+Mario is acquitted, seemingly ending David's moral dilemma, but he feels guilty and kills himself.
+Mario returns to Clara, this time seeking her forgiveness, and offers to marry her and become the father to both of her children.